rx-ms/rx-ms/README.md

 - 👋 Hi, I’m @rx-ms
-- 👀 I’m interested in programming...
+- 👀 I’m a Platform Engineer.
-- 🌱 I’m currently learning rust.

 <!---
 rx-ms/rx-ms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.